 And no, this isn’t a matter of being humorless.
 I value humor, and sometimes it really can help make disability easier to deal with.
 I shared a story of my recent job interview with my able-bodied partner, and recounted how I’d been asked what I thought would be the most challenging aspect of the job.
 My partner quipped, “Stairs?” and we shared a good laugh.
 It was a joke about my disability, a joke about the difficulties I face because of it–and it didn’t make me burst into tears and demand an apology, because it wasn’t hateful and ignorant.
 It was acknowledging my disability, not labeling me because of it.

 I’m a disabled person.
-I am not a cripple.
+And I may call myself a cripple; able-bodied people may not.
 When you call me a cripple, you’re erasing my personhood, and limiting my identity to my disability.

 So the next time you think it’s so important that you be allowed the ~free speech~ to use slurs against a minority, pause for a moment to think of how many times in their day they encounter people who are using those slurs against them subconsciously (or sometimes very vocally), in inhumane and selfish ways.
 No, they don’t have to care that you’re “just joking,” because plenty of people they’ve already dealt with in that day, week, month, lifetime weren’t joking, and they don’t deserve to be reminded of that prejudice.
 Stop pretending that your jocular use of slurs exists in a vacuum where minorities haven’t already been maliciously attacked by prejudice constantly, relentlessly.
 Stop thinking you’re the most specialist snowflake in Christmastown, deserving of all sorts of understanding and excuses when you act like a privileged asshole.